asoderlund/NEO-Analysis/README.md

 ## Univariate and Bivariate Analysis
 To perform univariate and bivariate analysis, I began by extracting the numerical columns, not including id.

-First I checked the distribution of the variables, showwn in figure 4.
+First I checked the distribution of the variables, shown in figure 4.
 First, notice that the distribution for estimated maximum diameter is highly positively skewed with sharp spike on the left, indicating the presence of outliers.
 Relative velocity has a positive skew, so most asteroids are moving more slowly.
 The distance from earth, *miss_distance*, seems to be relatively uniform throughout the data, with a bit of a spike at 0.
 Finally, we see that most observations of asteroids were recorded after 1990, so data from before 1990 might not be as useful.

 ![](./images/fig4.png)